 Students will be considered tardy @ 8:11 a.m.
 Tardies are recorded and will affect a student's academic progress and opportunities according to their grade level and their specific procedures.
 Students should be in line with their class in the morning.
 All tardies are reflected in a student's attendance record, including excused tardies.
-After 5 tardies, students may be required to make up missed time at recess or after school.
+After 5 tardies, students will be required to make up missed time at recess.